ace-wg/est-oscore/draft-ietf-ace-coap-est-oscore.md

 Please note that {{Section 4.4 of I-D.ietf-cose-cbor-encoded-cert}} defines the format and the semantics of the response to /att.

-Content-Format TBD3 and Content-Format TBD15 MUST be supported by EST-oscore servers.
+Content-Format TBD3 MUST be supported by both EST-oscore clients and servers.
-It is up to the client to support only Content-Format TBD3, only Content-Format TBD15, or both.
 A preference for any (future) Content-Format is to be expressed by the EST-client through the Accept option.

 If a CoAP Accept option is not included in the request, the client is not expressing preference and the server SHOULD respond with a response application/multipart-core that includes the reference(s) to the enrolled certificate (e.g., x5t, x5u, c5t, c5u).